shukriadams/whobrokethebuild/docs/dev.md

     cd ./src
     sh ./setup-dependencies.sh

-To build WBTB

-    cd ./src
-    dotnet restore Wbtb.Core.Web
-    dotnet build Wbtb.Core.Web

-To start WBTB (note, see config below)

-    cd ./src
-    dotnet run --project Wbtb.Core.Web --urls=http://0.0.0.0:5000

-The url argument above may be necessary in Vagrant only.
-Note that WBTB needs some basic config to run, see next section for that.

-## Developer config and settings

-TL;DR: WBTB needs some basic config to work.
-There is a local developer config in the project at `/src/demo.config.yml`, ready to go.
-WBTB can consume config in several ways, the simplest is :
+WBTB needs some basic config to work.
+There is a local developer config in the project at `/src/demo.config.yml`, which will create a project with example builds.
+Create a file `/src/.env`, and add the following to it:

-1. edit the file `src/Wbtb.Core.Web/Properties/launchSettings.json`.
-In the `WbtbWeb` node, in `environmentVariables`, add `"WBTB_CONFIG_PATH": "<PATH>"` (keep the double quotes). <PATH> is the absolute path to where that config file is checked out on your system.

-2. Create a file `src/.env`, and add the following to it:
+    PG_HOST=<POSTGRES SERVER>
+    PG_DATABASE=<POSTGRES DATABASE>
+    PG_USER=<POSTGRES USER>
+    PG_ADMIN_PWD=<POSTGRES PASSWORD>
+    WBTB_CONFIG_PATH=<ABSOLUTE-PATH-TO-DEMO.CONFIG.YML>
     WBTB_HOSTNAME=http://myserver.local
     WBTB_MAX_THREADS=1
     WBTB_DAEMON_INTERVAL=1
     WBTB_FORCE_PLUGIN_VALIDATION=true
     WBTB_PROXYMODE=direct
-    PG_HOST=<POSTGRES SERVER>
-    PG_DATABASE=<POSTGRES DATABASE>
-    PG_USER=<POSTGRES USER>
-    PG_ADMIN_PWD=<POSTGRES PASSWORD>
     WBTB_SLACK_CHANNEL=123

-Replace all values in <..> with your Postgres info.
+Replace <ABSOLUTE-PATH-TO-DEMO.CONFIG.YML> with the absolute path to this file in your checkout, and all values in <POSTGRES..> with your Postgres info.
+Leave everything else in place.
 You're now ready to go.

-The longer version ....
+If you're running Visual Studio, you can start the project immediately.
+Open `\src\Wbtb.sln`, set `Wbtb.Core.Web` as the startup project, and lauch the `WbtbWeb` debug profile.

+If you're running from the command line, build WBTB

+    cd ./src
+    dotnet restore Wbtb.Core.Web
+    dotnet build Wbtb.Core.Web

+To start

+    cd ./src
+    dotnet run --project Wbtb.Core.Web --urls=http://0.0.0.0:5000

+Open `localhost:5000` in your browser.

 ## Config